Course Syllabus

 Due:

-- The Precipice Chapters 1-2 (T. Ord)
+- The Precipice Links to an external site.
+Chapters 1-2 (T. Ord)

 - Watch Dr. Strangelove

-- "1983 Soviet nuclear false alarm incident" (Wikipedia)
+- "1983 Soviet nuclear false alarm incident" Links to an external site.
+(Wikipedia)

 Recommended reading:

-- The Dead Hand (D. Hoffman)
+- The Dead Hand Links to an external site.
+(D. Hoffman)

 Great Problem: Civilizational Resilience (Apr 22) with Dr. Danny Hillis, Applied Invention